 The use of robotics to enable humans to do their jobs better, faster or more precisely is set to bring huge benefits in many fields.
 For example, enhancing surgeons’ capabilities with features like motion scaling, tremor reduction and enforced ’no-fly‘ zones to protect sensitive tissues.

 We’re helping our clients build the next generation of surgical robotics, drawing on our deep understanding of robotic technology, medical imaging, human factors engineering, safety critical software and medically regulated product development.
+Learn how we are helping to create the future of digital surgery.

 Depth of knowledge